 1. A Proper Plan

 Like every other work, you need to plan out painting too.
 Decide first if you wish to paint both the inside and the outside and if you want to paint different rooms with different textures.
+You may do your own research or seek out advice and reviews online to have an idea on which paint brand and color suits every part of your house best.
+As an example, when planning on choosing quality paint for the ceiling you can visit an online review site like https://occupythefarm.org/best-ceiling-paint/ for more details.
 And most importantly, decide whether you want to do the job by yourself or if it would be better off with professionals handling it.
 Also, look out for the weather.
 It is best to start in a dry time when it is less likely to rain and has lower humidity.

 2. Allocation of Supplies and Equipment

 This cannot be stressed enough.
 Whether you want to paint the house yourself or hire people to do it, it is best to know what equipment and supplies are being used.
 If you decide to do it yourself, you need to make sure you have all the necessary equipment like an angular paintbrush, roller handle, roller pole, paint scraper, roller handle, stools, and ladders.
 Another important choice is if you would want to use a paint sprayer.

 They are pretty easy and fun to use, but there are plenty of choices when it comes to choosing the right paint sprayer.
 According to LaserLevelHub.net , the best paint sprayers are really easy to use, control, and have multiple functions, which makes painting a whole lot easier.